 An education isn’t required for most jobs, but it can help in most cases.
 Having a degree behind you can open you up to a lot more options, although you should be careful as to what kind of degree you take.

 Specific degrees can be great for chasing specific jobs as they show a passion for that subject, whilst more general degrees open up more options and allow more flexibility in the future.
 If you’re got a degree in a general subject but want to pursue a niche job, it could be worth doing a few workshops or short courses to gain some extra niche qualifications.
+You can even go a long way by simply reading up on some defense tech news and career articles if this kind of career path is something you might be interested in for example.
+Simply showing your own interest in an industry or line of work can be a big distinction when it comes to separating yourself from other graduates.
 If you’ve got a degree in a specific subject and want to shift career to something unrelated, you may benefit from getting a few broader qualifications on top.

 There are some business courses that offer business specific skills that could help in many areas.
 Many people have to learn these skills on the job, so having an educational background in them could give you an advantage against other applicants with no business know-how at all.